alchemyplatform/aa-sdk/site/pages/packages/aa-signers/web3auth/constructor.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: Web3AuthSigner • constructor
+title: Web3AuthSigner • constructor
-  - - meta
-    - name: description
-      content: Overview of the constructor method on Web3AuthSigner in aa-signers
-  - - meta
-    - property: og:description
-      content: Overview of the constructor method on Web3AuthSigner in aa-signers
+description: Overview of the constructor method on Web3AuthSigner in aa-signers
 ---

 # constructor